ssamjh/nginx-http-flv-docker/README.md

 # nginx-http-flv-docker
-Docker image with Nginx using the [nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module) for live multimedia (video) streaming.
+Docker image with Nginx using the [nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module) for live multimedia (video/audio) streaming.

 ## How to use
 >docker build -t nginx-http-flv .